Jammy2211/PyAutoLens/docs/general/configs.rst

         If True, functions which hve a numba decorator must not convert back to Python during a run and thus must stay 100% C. All PyAutoLens functions were developed with nopython mode turned on. cache -> bool
-        If True, the C version of numba-fied functions are cached on the hard-disk so they do not need to be re-numbafied every time PyAutoLens is rerun.
-If False, the first time every function is run will have a small delay (0.1-1.0 seconds) as it has to be numba-fied again. parallel -> bool
+        If True, the C version of numba functions are cached on the hard-disk so they do not need to be recompiled every time **PyAutoLens** is rerun.
+If False, the first time every function is run will have a small delay (0.1-1.0 seconds) as it has to be numba compiled again. parallel -> bool
         If True, all functions decorated with the numba.jit are run with parallel processing on.

-The calculation grid is used to compute lensing quantities that do not inherently need a grid to be passed to them for them to be calculated.
-For example, the critical curves and caustics of a mass model should be computed in a way that does not need a grid to be input.

-The calculation grid is the homogenous grid used to calculate all lensing quantities of this nature.
-It is computed as follows:

-1) Draw a rectangular 'bounding box' around the `MassProfile`'s convergence profile, where the four side of the the box are at threshold values of convergence.

-2) Use a grid of this box to compute the desired lensing quantity (e.g. the critical curve).

-In a future version of PyAutoLens the calculation grid will be adaptive, such that the values input into this config file are the desired precision of the quantitiy being calculated (e.g. the area of the critical curve should not change as the grid resolution is increased within a threshold value).
-Unfortunately, we've not yet had time to implement this adaptive grid.

-[calculation_grid]
-    convergence_threshold -> float
-        The threshold value of convergence at which the 4 sides of the bounding box described above are located. pixels -> int
-        The shape_native of the grid inside the bounding box from which the lensing quantitiy is computed (e.g. it is shape (pixels, pixels)).

 [inversion]
     interpolated_grid_shape -> str {image_grid, source_grid}
         In order to output inversion reconstructions (which could be on a Voronoi grid) to a .fits file, the reconstruction is interpolated to a square grid of pixels.
 This option determines this grid:

-        image_grid - The interpolated grid is the same shape, resolution and centering as the observed image-data.
+        image_grid: The interpolated grid is the same shape, resolution and centering as the observed image-data.

-        source_grid - The interpolated grid is zoomed to over-lay the source-plane reconstructed source and uses dimensions derived from the number of pixels used by the reconstruction. inversion_pixel_limit_overall -> int
+        source_grid: The interpolated grid is zoomed to over-lay the source-plane reconstructed source and uses dimensions derived from the number of pixels used by the reconstruction.
-        The maximum number of pixels that may be assumed for an inversion during a non-linear search fit.

 [hyper]
     hyper_minimum_percent -> float